- June 2, 2014

 "Dark Raid" is a FPS Action game set in a research ship invaded by alien forces.
 With old-school FPS gameplay combined with next-gen graphics, players can choose between Single-Player and Multi-Player modes to save the human race from extinction.
 Fight against sinister enemies and unravel the mystery of the unknown signal in this thrilling game.

-- The game is plagued by numerous bugs and technical issues, making it difficult to play.
+- The game is plagued by frequent crashes and bugs, making it difficult to play.